davekinkead/the-limits-of-liberalsim/readme.md

 # The Limits of Liberalism

+This is a draft argument about the internal conflict that resides within liberal theory in which I demonstrate that the inevitable disagreement over liberalism's content cannot be reconcile either liberally or democratically.

+A work-in-progress can be viewed on the `draft` branch, while a version presented at Nanyang Technological University, Singapore can be viewed on the `singapore` branch.

 ### Abstract

 Liberalism within democratic states requires that we demarcate certain rights and duties that are immune from the binding edicts of the state.
 In simplest terms, it requires us to delineate the private from the public.
 But as any democratic citizen is painfully aware of, exactly which rights and duties should be protected and thus restricted from public action is a deeply contested matter.